-The muscles that need to be strengthened to improve stability for SPD / PGP are the core muscles, particularly the Tranverse Abdominis (TVA) and the pelvic floor.
-Depending upon the level of pain and range of movement, bodyweight exercises such as a supported squat (adapting the depth of the squat and how far your open your legs) will also improve strength and stability.
+Depending upon the level of pain and range of movement, bodyweight exercises such as a supported squat (adapting the depth of the squat or how far you open your legs) will also improve strength and stability.

 Try not to let your pelvis load (shift) into the hip that is in contact with the ground.
 Your core muscles should be doing the work.

 If you feel super stable, lift the opposite knee as well as your hand!
 The goal here is *not* to lift hand or knee high.
 You might not add in lower limbs at all.
 If you wobble or feel unstable, bring it down.
 The goal is stability with a low load on the core..

 Exercises for symphysis pubis dysfunction can include squatting but you will need to modify.
 Strengthening the muscles of the lower body will also help to stabilise the pelvis, so do squat, but with support.

 Keep your shins vertical and your knees behind your toes and only go as low as is comfortable and without tucking under.

 Keep your butt and tailbone untucked and sit right back into the squat.
 Hold onto something for support.
 Place a chair behind you for reassurance so you know something is there to catch you.
 To come back up, exhale, engage core and push up through the outside of your feet and your heels.